Decastrino/201-opSystinubu/assignments/shell/readme.md

 5. wc:  counts number of words in a file and outputs the result to the screen

-6. rm:  Removes a file. it also removes a directory.
+6. rm:  Removes a file.
+        it also removes a directory.(rmdir)

 7. mkdir: creates a new directory.

-8. pwd: prints the current working directory path.(not working as expected)
+8. pwd: prints the current working directory path.

 9. head: prints out the first few lines of a file.